Zeioth/markmap.nvim/README.md

 ```
 markmap
 ```
-If you the terminal cannot find the executable, that means you need to add yarn to your PATH.
+If the executable is not found, that means you need to add yarn to your PATH.
 This is normally done in your .profile, bashrc, or zshrc file like this:

 ``` Example
 # PATH